 Watlington surgery is situated on the edge of Watlington town on Hill Road.
 It was built in 2004 and is owned by the Partners.
 We provide accommodation for the District Nurses and Health Visitors in this surgery.
 Chalgrove surgery was built in 2003 and is situated at the edge of the village, on the High Street.

-Our current level of employed staff comprises: 7 GPs, 1 full-time Practice Manager, 12 part-time Receptionists, 2 part-time Secretaries, 4 part-time Practice Nurses and 4 part-time Health Care Assistants, one Pharmacist and one First contact Physiotherapist.
+Our current level of employed staff comprises: 8 GPs, 1 full-time Practice Manager, 13 part-time Receptionists, 2 part-time Secretaries, 4 part-time Practice Nurses, 4 part-time Health Care Assistants, one Pharmacist and one First contact Physiotherapist.

 The aim of the Practice is to provide a friendly, caring service to our patients.
 We make a point of always providing same day appointments for every patient who says that this is necessary.
 Any patient who requests this before 10:00 is seen by their own Team (Watlington or Chalgrove), where possible.
 The team is also responsible for visiting all patients who require this.
 After this time the duty GP will carry out any necessary visit or arrange to see the patient.